-Rainey spent the 1996 season as the head coach at Towson, where in one season he propelled the Tigers to the America East title.
+Rainey spent the 1996 season as the head coach at Towson, where in one season he propelled the Tigers to the America East title and a 10-7-2 record.
 He has also served as an assistant coach at Cincinnati, as well as the head coach and sports information director at the University of Wisconsin-Parkside, where his first-year team compiled a 10-6-2 mark.
 Rainey was also the graduate assistant coach at Trenton State for two years (1992-93).

 Outside the collegiate ranks, Rainey has served as a regional staff coach for the Region II Girls Olympic Development Program every summer since 1994.
 He received his United States Soccer Federation (USSF) “A” License in 1996 and his “B” License in 1995.
 He has also written articles for leading soccer publications, such as Soccer Coaching Magazine, and presented at numerous coaching clinics around the Midwest.

 Rainey graduated from Wilkes University in 1992 with degrees in mathematics and English.
 He received his master’s degree in education from Trenton State in 1994.